Programme leader Justin McCarron looks at Resilience – what it is, and how it could benefit your team…

-The relentless pace of change in today's workplace brings with it huge challenges, from increasing job insecurity to rising levels of stress.
+The relentless pace of change in today's workplace - amplified by the global pandemic - brings with it huge challenges, from increasing job insecurity to rising levels of stress.

 In such a climate, the idea of resilience is a valuable one, because it offers us the possibility of surviving in demanding and uncertain times – of preparing for and learning from setbacks, the better to face what life throws at us next.
 As former Navy-Seal Eric Greitens puts it in his book Resilience: Hard-Won Wisdom for Living a Better Life, it's not so much about bouncing back as it about learning to move through hardship and challenge.